-A new patient experience module is being introduced from January 2019.
+A new way of recording patient experience feedback is being introduced from January 2019.
 This will be accessible by wards and departments which will be able to record their own compliments and patient feedback.
-The Datix (incident reporting) module following a pilot on Wards 5 and 7 at Prince Phillip Hospital and a selected area in Glangwili General Hospital will be provided in all areas of the Health Board during 2019-2020.
+Following a trial in some ward areas in Prince Philip Hospital and Glangwili Hospital, this will be provided in all areas of the Health Board during 2019-2020.

-NEW Putting Things Right Leaflets & Posters
+NEW Putting Things Right Leaflets and Posters

-New Putting Things Right leaflets and posters have been distributed to all wards, receptions and public areas in Primary Care.
+NEW Putting Things Right Leaflets & Posters have been distributed to all wards, receptions and public areas in Primary Care.
 The replenishment of leaflets and posters is ongoing.
 Patients can easily access written information regarding the Putting Things Right process with the relevant contact information for our Health Board.
 The information is available in a wide range of alternative formats such as easy read, audit and large print and in a wide number of different languages or on request to the patient support team (details at end of document).